-All correspondence, statements and records relating to the complaint are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.

-If the complainant is not satisfied with the outcome of the previous stage, the complainant should write to the Governance Professional to the Trust Board asking for it to be heard before a Complaint Panel within 10 school days.

-The Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Requests received outside of this timeframe will only be considered if exceptional circumstances apply.

-The Governance Professional will write to the complainant to inform them of the date of the meeting.
-They will aim to convene a meeting within 10 school days of receipt of the Stage 2 request.
-If this is not possible, the Governance Professional will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates, without good reason, the Governance Professional will decide when to hold the meeting.
+- 17.5 All correspondence, statements and records relating to the complaint are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them. - 17.6 If the complainant is not satisfied with the outcome of the previous stage, the complainant should write to the Governance Professional to the Trust Board asking for it to be heard before a Complaint Panel within 10 school days of receipt of the Stage 2 response. - 17.7 The Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days. - 17.8 Requests received outside of this timeframe will only be considered if exceptional circumstances apply. - 17.9 The Governance Professional will write to the complainant to inform them of the date of the meeting.
+They will aim to convene a meeting within 15 school days of receipt of the Stage 2 request.
+If this is not possible, the Governance Professional will provide an anticipated date and keep the complainant informed. - 17.10 If the complainant rejects the offer of three proposed dates, without good reason, the Governance Professional will decide when to hold the meeting.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.

-If the complaint is:
+17.11 If the complaint is: